• Home /

 How to pronounce it: “see-oh-EE”

-A Certificate of Eligibility (COE) is a document that verifies eligibility for a VA loan.
-It is issued by the Department of Veterans Affairs and communicates to mortgage lenders that a home buyer has successfully met the VA’s service requirements.
-Home buyers don’t need their COE to start their VA mortgage application; COEs are required at final approval only.
+A Certificate of Eligibility (COE) verifies eligibility for a VA loan and is issued by the Department of Veterans Affairs.
+It shows that the borrower has met the VA’s service requirements.

 LOX: Letter of Explanation